rbisdorff/Digraph3/docSphinx/tutorial.rst

 The decision consequences to take into account for evaluating the potential new office sites with respect to each of the three objectives are modelled by the following **coherent family of criteria** [26]_.

+.. table:: The coherent family of performance criteria
+   :name: offCrit

    ==================== ==== ============ =========================================
     Objective            ID   Name         Comment
    ==================== ==== ============ =========================================